 Frequently Asked Questions about Neck Lift Surgery

 Neck lift surgery addresses the area of the neck from below the chin to the chest.
 During the procedure, Dr. Wulc can remove extra fat and skin and tighten the neck muscles.
 Facelift surgery is performed to restore youth to the lower and middle areas of the face, spanning from the upper cheeks to the jawline.
 It can rejuvenate the upper neck area with fat and skin removal, but will not improve muscle laxity.

 During a doctor-patient consultation, Dr. Wulc can advise patients on which neck rejuvenation options are best for their needs.
 Generally, younger patients or those with good skin quality will be better suited for laser lipolysis or radiofrequency energy distribution.
-Patients with excess skin that will not retract to its original shape against the neck will usually need neck lift surgery.
+Patients with excess skin that will not retract to its original shape against the neck will usually need neck improving lift surgery.